 - Diminution in value

-The premiums for a Commercial Auto Insurance policy vary widely and depend on a number of factors.
-While most small businesses will pay less than $2,500 per vehicle per year, there is a great deal of variance.
+The average cost of commercial auto insurance in the U.S. for small businesses is $1,916 per year or $160 per month to cover a single vehicle.
+However, the premiums for a commercial auto insurance policy can vary widely and depend on a number of factors.
+While most small businesses will pay less than $2,000 per vehicle per year, there is a great deal of variance.

 Factors that may influence your premium include:

 - Driving history

 The table below shows the average cost of commercial auto insurance for several common types of business use of commercial vehicles.